UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---
 ##### **Disruptive technologies (rare-disease orgs & pharma)**

-- Breakthrough therapies will often disrupt how entire patient cohorts are treated, and rare-disease focused non-profits have driven this
+- Breakthrough therapies can disrupt how entire patient groups are treated, & rare-disease non-profits have helped drive this
 - The case of Cystic Fibrosis (CF) is illustrative
-  - Advances in nutrition, antiobiotics, lung clearance, and finally modulator therapies have revolutionized care and life expectancies
+  - Advances in nutrition, antiobiotics, lung clearance, and modulator therapies have revolutionized care
-  - These technological breakthroughs have made it a "new" disease
+  - Technological breakthroughs have made it a "new" disease

 <img src="images/age_of_death.png" style="display: block; margin-left: auto; margin-right: auto; width: 500px">